Cessna 172 Flying

 Missed Approach Holding Patterns

 Most instrument approach charts depict a holding pattern to be flown following the execution of a missed approach.
 The published missed approach should be flown unless ATC provides other instructions.
+(Need help with your ATC communications?
+Check out these helpful tips on how to communicate with ATC).

 The procedure normally includes an initial heading or course to follow, an altitude to climb to, and holding instructions at a nearby fix.